-• Area 4 and Luova Meetings
+Area 4 and Luova Meetings

 - The road access at the end should be included in the design.
-The proposal for the boom gate will be the best, as it can be closed during the flight and people can still use the access when there is no flight. - The perimeter road should be included in the design and construction so that the communities and school can use it rather than accessing the runway, this is also for safety reasons for both the plane and people residing close to the runway. - Those families that have garden food (potatoes and cassava) along the runway, will be consulted and more communication will be held and allow the owners to do their harvesting in time before the actual construction commenced.
+The proposal for the boom gate will be the best, as it can be closed during the flight, and people can still use the access when there is no flight. - The perimeter road should be included in the design and construction so that the communities and schools can use it rather than access the runway.
+This is also for safety reasons for both the plane and people residing close to the runway. - Those families that have garden food (potatoes and cassava) along the runway will be consulted, and more communication will be held to allow the owners to harvest in time before the actual construction commences.

 The people were looking forward to the upgrading works, as it will really help them.
-Since the upgrading of the runway will be for all weather use.
-This will definitely increase the flight frequency and also safety of the plane and people as well.
+Since the upgrade of the runway will be for all-weather use, it will increase the flight frequency and the safety of the planes and people as well.
 The awareness and information meetings were successfully completed, and people are looking forward to the proposed upgrade.
 However, minor issues that will creep along will not be ruled out.
-But it will be dealt with on a case-by-case basis.
-The Hon Premier and his MPA colleagues were please to the proposed upgrade of the runway.
-And also give assurance that, they will stay committed to see the successful completion of the project.
-As this was one of the provincial long outstanding requests to the government, due to the remoteness and unreliable shipping services that the people access.
+However, it will be dealt with on a case-by-case basis.
+The Hon.
+Premier and his MPA colleagues were pleased with the proposed upgrade of the runway.
+Also, give assurance that they will stay committed to see the successful completion of the project.
+This was one of the long-standing provincial requests to the government due to the remoteness and unreliable shipping services that the people access.